 Pennsylvania Notary Public Exam Overview

-Passing this exam qualifies you to become a Pennsylvania Notary Public—serving nearly 13 million residents in one of the nation's most populous states with strong demand for notary services.
+Passing this exam, completing the 3-hour education course, and posting your bond qualifies you to become a Pennsylvania Notary Public serving nearly 13 million residents in one of the nation's most populous states, with strong demand in Philadelphia, Pittsburgh, and the surrounding suburbs.

 Exam Format at a Glance